JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 You must set the paths to three files – the processing and plotting files (if you've selected to use them) and the run protocol file.
 The default paths in the settings file will be placed here automatically, so if you don't wish to change from the defaults, you don't have to do anything.
 However, you can change these without altering the defaults.
 Hit the *browse*{:.gui-btn} button at the end of each text box to change the file being used in this particular experiment.

 - Please note that the run protocol file is set up to be edited by users if they wish.
 There is now only one default run protocol, but you can change it and save others if you'd like.
 You should always save these in `G4_Display_Tools\G4_Protocol_Designer\run_protocols` with the default.
 Whatever .m file is in this text box is the one that will be run.
-Please only do this if you are comfortable writing scripts in MATLAB.
+Please only do this if you are comfortable coding in MATLAB.
 - Please note that you cannot change the experiment name in the conductor.
 The designer, if it is open, and the conductor share the same underlying experiment.
 If you change the experiment in the designer, it will change in the conductor, but if you have opened the conductor independently, it will not.
 For this reason, changing the experiment name in the conductor could lead to confusion as to which is experiment is actually loaded.
 If you must make any changes, close the conductor and go back to the designer.

-# Run a test protocol (optional)
+## Run a test protocol (optional)

 The *Run Test Protocol*{:.gui-btn} button will run the protocol listed in the settings file as the test protocol for that type.
 This will allow you to see a test run on the screens and make sure it looks right.
 If you need to adjust these settings, you cannot presently do it from the conductor.
 Close the conductor, adjust the settings through *File*{:.gui-btn} → *Settings*{:.gui-btn} on the Designer, then return the conductor when finished.

-## The progress bar
+# The progress bar

-You'll notice in the image above, the progress bar is split into two halves.
-A vertical bar will denote the end of each repetition.
-The more repetitions your experiment has, the more bars there will be.
+You'll notice in the image above, the progress bar is simply a long empty box.
+When you open an experiment, vertical lines will appear denoting the end of each repetition in the protocol.
+The more repetitions your experiment has, the more vertical lines there will be.
 When you start running an experiment, text will appear above the progress bar, telling which trial in which repetition is running at any given time.
+A horizontal bar will move from left to right, giving you a visual representation of how far along you are in the experiment.
+If data streaming is enabled, any time a trial is marked as bad because the fly was not flying, a red vertical line will appear on the progress bar indicating where in the experiment it happened.
+If your fly gets tired and stops flying a lot, you'll see this visually by the clustering of red vertical lines.
+If data streaming is not enabled, you'll get no indication of how the trials are going.

-## Trial Data
+# Trial Data

 Below the progress bar will be the parameters for the trial currently running on the screen.
 You'll notice that the *Pattern*{:.gui-txt}, *position function*{:.gui-txt}, and *AO functions*{:.gui-txt} give numbers, not file names.
 This is the value being sent to the screens.
 If `Pattern_0008` is the fourth pattern in the patterns field of `currentExp.mat`, then the number provided under *Pattern*{:.gui-txt} will be 4.
 The `currentExp.mat` file stores all the experiment parameters and sends them to the screen in a way the screens can understand.

 Also beneath this will be the total time the experiment is expected to take.

+# Data Monitoring

+In the Data Monitoring Panel you'll find three plots as well as some labels. *Last trial avg WBF:*{:.gui-txt} will display, at the end of each trial, your fly's average wing beat frequency for that trial.
+To the right of this you'll see *Bad Trials/Conditions:*{:.gui-txt} and *Trial*{:.gui-txt}, *Condition*{:.gui-txt}, and *Repetition*{:.gui-txt} labels.
+These used to display the details of any condition that was marked as bad, but in the interest of speed we have removed this feature.
+These labels will be removed in future versions.

+There are three axes visible in this panel.

+## Intertrials Histogram

+Assuming your experiment includes an intertrial, this axis will plot a histogram of the fly's intertrial data.
+The histogram will be updated at the end of every intertrial, taking into account all intertrials up to that point.
+After a few intertrials, the histogram should settle into a pattern which will help the user understand at a glance how well-centered their fly is.

+## Conditions Histogram

+This histogram may or may not be useful depending on the experiment.
+It does the same as the intertrials histogram, but instead uses condition data.
+Every time a condition completes, this histogram will update, using all data collected from conditions so far.

+## Wing Beat Frequency per Trial

+This axis will update after every trial aside from the pre- and post-trials if they are present.
+A dot will appear showing the average wing beat frequency for that trial.
+Intertrials will be marked in red, regular conditions in black.
+A horizontal line is also plotted, indicating the minimum acceptable wing beat frequency a fly should have before a condition is marked as "bad."
+This limit will be taken from your data processing settings, if you have created them.
+If you have not, it will default to 1.5 hz.

+A trial is also marked as bad if the average is above the minimum but the fly spends too large a percentage of the trial flying below the minimum wbf.
+These settings are also in your processing settings file if you have created one.
+See [Data analysis](data-handling_analysis.md) for information on how to set up this file.
+If you do not doing automatic data processing, then by default a trial will be marked as bad if the fly spends 25% or more of the trial flying below the minimum wing beat frequency.

+When a trial is marked as bad, a red line will appear on the progress bar to give you a visual indication of where in the experiment it happened.
+This way it will be visually obvious if your fly is not flying well and you're losing a lot data because of it.

-## Run the experiment
+# Running the experiment

 When you are ready to go, hit the *Run Experiment*{:.gui-btn} button.
 It will take a few seconds to connect to the G4 Host, but when everything is ready, a dialog box will pop up asking you to *Start*{:.gui-btn} or *Cancel*{:.gui-btn}.
 If you entered a duration of zero for your pre-trial, don't forget you will need to hit a button to make the experiment go past the pre-trial.